Avon Descent Safety & Tips

 The weather in the Avon Valley can be magnificent in August, but it can also be very miserable – wet, cold and windy.
 River levels will vary and with that the difficulty of the course.
-You can assume that the race will go ahead no matter what the weather, so we encourage you to be sensible about the gear you take and match it to the conditions expected on the two days.
+You can assume that the race will go ahead no matter what the weather, but we encourage you to be sensible about the gear you take and your own level of skill and experience when on the water, whether before, during or after the event.

 The event can be dangerous as water levels in the Avon River and upper reaches of the Swan River can produce dramatic changes in race conditions.
-Intending competitors should have a high level of fitness and competency.
+Powerboaters and paddlers alike should have a high level of fitness and competency.
 Special training courses are available for novices.

 The conditions encountered by competitors during the event can alter substantially depending on river levels.
 The various difficulties and obstacles to be expected during the event are discussed in the Race Stages.
 The whitewater grades of difficulty to be expected can vary from Grade 1 to Grade 4.
 Typically there are Grade 2 and Grade 3 whitewater rapids.
 The description of the grades can be viewed below.